 Our third batch of newly qualified solicitors has just celebrated becoming solicitors by this route.
 And they know that every lawyer we take on has, we believe, the potential to become a Director of Vardags in due course.

 Our growth and success, unusually among law firms now, supports that intention.
 Vardags is the only law firm in the prestigious Virgin Sunday Times Fast Track 100 list of Britain’s Fastest Growing Companies.
 The same week, I was voted Woman of the Year in the NatWest Everywoman Awards, for changing the legal landscape.
-Our Managing Director, Catherine Thomas, was in the Management Today and Sunday Times ’35 under 35’ list.
-We and our firm are routinely recognised as leaders in family law and we have an expert role in the media in thought leadership on social issues.
+We and our firm are routinely recognised as market leaders and we have an expert role in the media in thought leadership on social issues.

 We care about our people.
 We have gold standard parenting provisions, we offer superb health care and according to recruitment consultants we pay well over the odds, with a higher than usual level of base pay and an exceptionally generous bonus scheme for high and exceptional performers.

 And we’re a young firm, with fun people with a sense of humour, no bitchy office politics and a deep sense of compassion and support for each other.
-With a team of more than 60, we’re the biggest family law team in the ultra-high-net-worth sector, but (partly thanks to lots of socialising, gallons of champagne, some very large loud-speakers and an unholy penchant for cake) we stay very close.
+With a team of more than 90, we’re amongst the biggest in the ultra-high-net-worth sector, but (partly thanks to lots of socialising, gallons of champagne, some very large loud-speakers and an unholy penchant for cake) we stay very close.